Transgender rights in Canada: Ontario

 Ontario has no surgical requirement for a gender marker change and offers F (female), M (male), and X (non-binary) markers on birth certificates.
 They only offer sex designation changes for those born in Ontario.
-A ruling 11 April 2012, the Human Rights Tribunal of Ontario removed the requirement for surgery Applicants requesting this birth certificate change are required to submit a letter from a physician or psychologist verifying knowledge of their gender identity and stating that the change is appropriate.
+A ruling on 11 April 2012 by the Human Rights Tribunal of Ontario removed the requirement for surgery Applicants requesting this birth certificate change are required to submit a letter from a physician or psychologist verifying knowledge of their gender identity and stating that the change is appropriate.

 Ontario also offers F, M, and X markers on driver's licences.
 To change between F and M, an applicant must provide either their birth certificate or a letter from an Ontario-licensed physician or psychologist.
 The province's health cards do not have a gender designation.

 In July 2021, an Ontario resident who was born abroad tried to obtain photo identification from ServiceOntario, only to be rejected as she could not obtain an amended birth certificate from her country of birth, nor an Ontario birth certificate.
 Despite official policies to the contrary, staff requested evidence that she had undergone surgery.